quarkhopper/Jet-Fuel/README.md

 ## Definitions
 ### Bomb
 Any shape that can produce an explosion by breaking or on command.
+### Jet mode (hold [ALT] with detonation key)
+Causes fire to spray in a jet from the bomb instead of the bomb detonating, and will continue until the bomb is cleared or the shape is completely destroyed.
+If a bomb is attached to an object (sticky mode) sparks will spray only out of the top of the canister.
+When sticky mode is off, or an object it infused, sparks spray in all directions from the center of the object/bomb.
 ### Canister
 An object the player can spawn that functions as a bomb.
 ### Infused shape